gorenje/millieons.org/w/cuckoo.md

 3. Be free to reinvent the wheel, rediscovery, experiment and be not limited by others and their inventions.

-4. Each believer beliefs in their personal God, the Church of Uckoo is a signpost not a spiritual home for the journey each one of us travels individually.
+4. Each believer beliefs in their personal God, the Church of Uckoo is a signpost not a spiritual home on the journey each one of us travels individually.

 5. Be humble and altruistic as everything is meaningless, pointless and worst of all, we are all singly and collectively insignificance.